 The research also highlights inefficiencies in reference checking, meaning employers are wasting resources, making poor hiring decisions and missing out on the best talent.

-For example, two in five candidates (42%) have abandoned an application specifically because of delays in the reference checking process.
+For example, two in five candidates (42%) have abandoned an application specifically because of the reference checking process delays.

 The employers that are winning are the ones that are reducing the time to hire as candidates are aborting their application because they are going to one that has a better candidate experience.

-Employers need to think hard about what experience candidates have from applications right through to starting at that company.
+Employers need to think hard about what experience candidates have from applications to starting at that company.